sapcc/limes/docs/users/index.md

 # Documentation for Limes users

+Limes is a quota and usage tracking service.
+If Limes is deployed in an OpenStack clusters, new domains and projects start out with zero quota unless someone with the required permissions approves quota for them.
+(There may be exceptions for certain auto-created resources, e.g. the `default` security group in Neutron.)

 ## Available clients

 * At the time of this writing, there is no command-line client for Limes.
 You can send requests to